CreaturePhil/Showdown-Boilerplate/mods/franticfusions/README.md

 - **Items:** Medichamite

 #### Cool mechanics must've been tough to code?
-Yeah Spandan has put in a lot of effort into coding this.
+Yeah Spandan has put in a lot of effort into coding this (mostly validator; the fusion template code is based on urkerab's Cross Evolution code).
 If you find any bug in it feel free to report that to Spandan or Snaquaza.

 #### Great!
 Who wants to battle me?
 Feel free to ask that in the chat a lot of people play this but if nobody is ready at that time you can always challenge BatterBotto the bot.
 And if you want a team to be added in the bot ask XpRienzo or charizard8888 or Spandan or Snaquaza (whoever is online)